Brodevil/Brodevil/README.md

 👋 Hi there!
 This is Brodevil! 👋
 </h1>

- Actually, my name is [Abhinav Kumar Choudhary](https://about.me/abhinav_choudhary).
-Currently I am studying in [Jawahar Navodaya Vidyalaya](https://navodaya.gov.in/) Palghar.
-I am in 9th class, Mediator in Python & I wanna learn lots more stuff like it.
-I was a Silver Medalist in Rope skipping of School Games Feteration of India ([SGPI](http://www.sgfibharat.com/)) <br><br>
+I M [Abhinav Kumar Choudhary](https://about.me/abhinav_choudhary).
+UG Student of [Jawahar Navodaya Vidyalaya](https://navodaya.gov.in/) Palghar as a 9th class student in India.
+Mediator in Python & Have a deep interest with technology.
+Programming is my favorite sport.<br> My passion to learn and develop more to achieve my dreams.Also I was a Silver Medalist in Rope skipping of School Games Feteration of India ([SGPI](http://www.sgfibharat.com/)) <br><br>

- # Some Info
-- 🔭 I’m currently working with Python
+-  I’m currently working with Python
-- 🌱 I’m currently learning some Python frameworks
+-  I’m currently learning some Python frameworks
-- 🤔 I’m looking for help with a professional programmer to become friends and learn & work together
+-  I’m looking for help with other programmer to work with them in open source
-- 🧑 My English is not best but I want to improve it and speak with the foreign developers on [Python Discord](https://pythondiscord.com/)
-- 😎 I really want to learn many things and become expert; there're many goals and dreams which I hope to achieve.
+-  I really want to learn many things and become expert; there're many goals and dreams which I hope to achieve. <br><br>
-- 🙏 I always like to make developer friends and work with them.
-- 👊 I am trying my best to contribute in open source and help others as best as I can. <br><br>

 ### Feel free to DM; it's always open!